How to build positive workplace relationships

 According to the Campaign to End Loneliness, nine million lonely people in the UK lack friendship and support.
 Even if you’re lucky enough to keep a busy home or social life, make sure to check in on those who might be spending a lot of time alone.

-If you have an elderly relative, friend or neighbour, or family member or friend abroad, or you simply know someone living alone, make sure to check in on their needs, offer encouragement, or just talk.
+If you have an elderly relative, friend or neighbour, or family member or friend abroad, or you know someone living alone or may be struggling to maintain positive social connections, make sure to check in on their needs, offer encouragement, or just talk.
 You might make a huge impact on their life just by saying hello.

 Visit the Campaign to End Loneliness website